-BankImplBase An abstract Java class that allows serverside developers to implement the Bank interface using the ImplBase approach. tie_Bank A Java class that allows server-side developers to implement the Bank interface using delegation.
+Client-Side Mapping Description Bank A Java interface whose methods define the Java client view of the IDL interface.
+BankStub A Java class that implements the methods defined in the Bank interface.
+This class provides functionality that allows client method calls to be forwarded to a server.
+Server-Side Mapping Description BankSkeleton A Java class used internally by Orbix Java to forward incoming server requests to implementation objects.
+You do not need to know the details of this class.
+BankImplBase An abstract Java class that allows server-side developers to implement the Bank interface using the ImplBase approach. tie_Bank A Java class that allows server-side developers to implement the Bank interface using delegation.
 This approach to interface implementation is called the TIE approach.
 The TIE approach is an Orbix Java -specific feature, and is not defined by the CORBA specification.
 It is the recommended approach for Orbix Java due to the restriction to single inheritance in Java.
 BankOperations A Java interface, used in the TIE approach only, that maps the attributes and operations of the IDL definition to Java methods.
 These methods must be implemented by a class in the server, using the TIE approach.
 Client and Server-Side Mapping Description BankHelper A Java class that allows you to manipulate IDL user-defined types in various ways.
 BankHolder A Java class defining a Holder type for class Bank.
 This is required for passing Bank objects as inout or out parameters to and from IDL operations.
-Refer to "Holder Classes" on page 95.
+Refer to "Holder Classes and Parameter Passing".
 BankPackage A Java package used to contain any IDL types nested within the Bank interface; for example, structures or unions.

-Figure 3.3: Overview of the Compiling the Bank IDL Interface
+Figure 8: Overview of the Compiling the Bank IDL Interface